 Luckily, there are ways to address the issue before it leads to serious health issues.
 To reduce apnea episodes, avoid sleeping on your back, skip alcohol—which can relax your throat muscles before bed—and quit smoking if you're a smoker.

 Panic attacks and heart attacks can often be hard to differentiate—sharing similar symptoms, like shortness of breath, tightness in the chest, sweating, a pounding heartbeat, dizziness, and physical weakness, according to the UPMC.
 That's why it's important to address the matter quickly by getting help, since a diagnosis from a medical professional is the only way to know for sure which is which.

 If you have a severe headache that won't seem to go away, don't just take some medicine and forget about it.
 Take it as a sign that something might be wrong.
 According to the Mayo Clinic, that head pain could be due to a stroke or a blood clot in your heart—especially if the pain is paired with vomiting and dizziness.
 Since damage can be done quickly, don't wait to get help.

 While fainting could be due to everything from standing up too quickly to the medications you're taking, it can also signal a heart problem.
 According to Harvard Medical School, the drop in your blood pressure could be due to a rupture of the aorta.
 No matter the reason, make sure you head to the doctor to see what's wrong.
-It could save your life.

 Sometimes heart problems are signaled in unexpected areas of your body, and one of them is your back.
 If you have pain in your lower or upper back that spreads from the chest, take it as your cue to call for help.
 According to the Cleveland Clinic, it could be a subtle sign of a heart attack in women.
-And for more heart health statistics, check out the These 50 American Cities Have the Highest Rates of Coronary Heart Disease.